Amílcar Cabral International Airport: History

+Foundation and early years

 The first airport on Sal Island was built in 1939 by Italy, as a fuel and provisions stopping-point on routes from Europe to South America.
 The first flight, an arrival from Rome and Seville, was on 15 December 1939.
 As a consequence of World War II, the Italian involvement in the airport project ceased.
-After World War II, the Portuguese colonial government purchased the airport from Italy and by 1949 the airport was a fully operational.
-In 1950, DC-4 service on Alitalia began on a Rome — Sal — Buenos Aires — Caracas route.
-In 1961 jet service (a DC-8) on the route rendered the stop at Sal unnecessary, and international service was suspended.
+After World War II, the Portuguese colonial government purchased the airport from Italy and by 1949 the airport was fully operational.
+In 1950, DC-4 service of Alitalia began on the Rome — Sal — Buenos Aires and Rome — Sal — Caracas routes.
+In 1961, after Senegal's independence from France, Dakar became the stopping-point on the southern route, and a few years later a new version of the Douglas DC-8 introduced on the route rendered the stops at Sal or Dakar unnecessary.

 Between 1960 and 1967 Sal was a stop of the Voo da amizade (Friendship Flight), a dedicated service between Brazil and Portugal.
 It was operated from 1960 to 1965 by Panair do Brasil and from 1965 to 1967 by TAP-Transportes Aéreos Portugueses and Varig.
 Only Brazilian and Portuguese citizens or foreigners with permanent residence in Brazil or Portugal could purchase tickets for those flights, which were extremely popular due to their low fares.
 At this time, Cape Verde was a Portuguese Overseas Province and therefore part of the territory of Portugal.

-From 1963 to 1975, the Portuguese Air Force's No 1 Transit Airfield (AT1, Aeródromo de Trânsito n.º 1) was installed in the Sal airport.
+From 1963 to 1975, the Portuguese Air Force's No 1 Transit Airfield (AT1, Aeródromo de Trânsito n.º 1) was installed at the Sal airport.
 The AT1 supported the military air connections between European Portugal and the Portuguese African provinces, as well as serving as the operational base for the maritime patrol aircraft occasionally deployed in Cape Verde.